ecmwf/metview-python/docs/api/icon/odb_filter.rst

     :param odb_nb_rows: Specifies the maximum number of rows in the result.
 If -1 is given here the number of rows is not limited in the output.
 The default value is -1.
-    :type odb_nb_rows: number
+    :type odb_nb_rows: number, default: -1

-    :param fail_on_empty_output: When it is set to No the icon will not fail if the resulting ODB is empty (in Macro the return value is nil while in Python it is None`).
-Otherwise when it is set to Yes the icon will ``fail_on_empty_output``.
-The default value is Yes.
+    :param fail_on_empty_output: When it is set to "no" the icon will not fail if the resulting ODB is empty (in Macro the return value is nil while in Python it is None`).
+Otherwise when it is set to "yes" the icon will ``fail_on_empty_output``.
+The default value is "yes".
-    :type fail_on_empty_output: str
+    :type fail_on_empty_output: {"yes", "no"}, default: "yes"

     :rtype: None